python-semver/python-semver/docs/advanced/combine-pydantic-and-semver.rst

 "enforces type hints at runtime, and provides user friendly errors when data is invalid."

-If you are working with Pydantic>2.0 and pydantic-extra-types>=2.10.0 use the built in `_VersionPydanticAnnotation` type, which wraps the :class:`Version <semver.version.Version>` class.
+If you are working with Pydantic>2.0 and pydantic-extra-types>=2.10.5 use the built in `SemanticVersion` type, which wraps the :class:`Version <semver.version.Version>` class.

     .. code-block:: python

         from pydantic import BaseModel

-        from pydantic_extra_types.server import _VersionPydanticAnnotation
+        from pydantic_extra_types.semantic_version import SemanticVersion

         class appVersion(BaseModel):
-            version: _VersionPydanticAnnotation
+            version: SemanticVersion

         app_version = appVersion(version="1.2.3")